-- We decreased the amount of seating in our waiting rooms and are disinfecting them regularly throughout the day.
+- We decreased the amount of seating in our waiting rooms to maintain social distancing

 Recommendations for our patients